Kayı Construction

 As of 2012, Kayı Group employed more than 8000 workers on projects in nearly 11 countries.
-It is an organisation in fields of high-profile construction engineering projects such as industrial buildings, business centers, and retail complexes.
+It is an organisation in the fields of high-profile construction engineering projects such as industrial buildings, business centers, and retail complexes.
 Kayı has real estate investments in several countries.
-Since 1991, Kayı has completed more than five hundred projects throughout many different countries.
+Since 1991, Kayı has completed more than five hundred projects throughout many countries.
 Kayı is an ISO 9001:2008, ISO 14001:2004, OHSAS 18001:2007 certified company.